eriksjaastad/indulge/README.md

 * access_token_secret

-DO NOT put these keys in your app, set them to an environment variable In the console:
+DO NOT put these keys in your app, set them to an environment variable To set them so that they are always available, check to see if you have `~/.profile` available.
+If you don't, `touch ~/.profile` and then open it in an editor and add the following lines.
+If you want to set them temporarily, put the following lines in the console window that you want to use.
+They will only be available in that window.
+In the console:
 *notice there are no spaces around the `=`
 ```